What Causes Numb Fingers While Sleeping

 3. Wear an elbow protector

 There are a variety of elbow protectors available.
 Wearing one can protect your ulnar nerve from being crushed in a potentially harmful sleeping position.
+This is especially true if you sleep on your back, with your hands) on your chest.

-When it's due to carpal tunnel syndrome
+When numbness is due to carpal tunnel

 means you probably have carpal tunnel syndrome.